 Will strength and performance characteristics, intended for the new products, be achievable, as proposed, in the manufacturing delivery of those products?
 By applying Smart Manufacturing, companies can validate the proposed manufacturing processes and material requirements set forth by the product development and design engineering teams.

-ESI Smart Manufacturing Solutions Aim to Address Those Concerns by Offering a Wide Range of Manufacturing Process Domains
+Virtual Prototyping for a Wide Range of Manufacturing Process Domains

 It’s been said that; when your only tool is a hammer, every problem looks like a nail.
 Defining the right material and manufacturing process to deliver a product is a decision that is sometimes made by the availability of the tools on hand.
 Say you decide to invest heavily in gravity casting simulation technology – how prepared are you for the day your foundry quotes a high pressure die casting project?
 Or maybe you invest in simulation for stamping sheet metal, and then your product transitions to carbon fiber constructions – will you be ready?